dev-viniciusmachado/kantar_test/README.md

 dotnet test

 <hr></hr>
-<hr></hr>
 Project Structure
-ShoppingBasket.AppHost: Entry point for the application.
+- ShoppingBasket.AppHost: Entry point for the application.
-ShoppingBasket.Tests.Integration: Integration tests using Testcontainers.
+- ShoppingBasket.Tests.Integration: Integration tests using Testcontainers.
-ShoppingBasket.API: API for managing shopping baskets.
+- ShoppingBasket.API: API for managing shopping baskets.
-ShoppingBasket.Domain: Core domain logic and models.
+- ShoppingBasket.Domain: Core domain logic and models.
-ShoppingBasket.Application: Contains business logic, use cases, and service definitions.
+- ShoppingBasket.Application: Contains business logic, use cases, and service definitions.
 It acts as a mediator between the domain and external layers.
-ShoppingBasket.Infrastructure: Handles database access, external services, and other low-level details.
+- ShoppingBasket.Infrastructure: Handles database access, external services, and other low-level details.
-ShoppingBasket.Presentation: layer is implemented using Angular to provide a user-friendly interface for managing shopping baskets.
+- ShoppingBasket.Presentation: layer is implemented using Angular to provide a user-friendly interface for managing shopping baskets.
 It interacts with the ShoppingBasket.API to perform operations such as creating, updating, and closing baskets.
 <hr></hr>
 ShoppingBasket.Presentation Setup Instructions
 Navigate to the Presentation Folder:

-cd ShoppingBasket.Presentation
+cd FE/ShoppingBasket.Presentation
 Install Dependencies:
 npm install